TeamPlantTheSeed/memoryApp/README.md

-In tab "REMINDERS" shown all Cards that have been shsheduled for Notifications in future (timer shows how much time left untill the next notification):
+In the "REMINDERS" tab, you can see all cards that are scheduled for future notifications.
+(The timer shows how much time is left until the next notification):

 ![reminders](/client/public/images/reminders.png)